walkerdigital/jquery.pwstrength.foundation/README.md

   Determines if the verdicts are displayed inside the progress bar or not.
 When this setting is active, the verdict viewport is ignored and they won't appear on the popover if it is being showed.
 Also this option overrides the value of the _showVerdicts_ one.
+Until Foundation supports text inside progress bars, you're going to have to set the line height yourself to tidy this up.

 * __showErrors__:

-  Default: `false` (Boolean)
+  Default: `true` (Boolean)

-  Determines if the error list is displayed with the progress bar or not.
+  Determines if the error list is displayed or not.
+Shown in the format of a Foundation error state.

 * __container__: